 9. Garlic kills vampires and the coronavirus, apparently

-According to various social media platforms, homebrew of garlic cloves boiled in water does "wonders" for COVID-19.
-Despite killing thousands of people so far, it is claimed garlic should be able to cure a coronavirus infection.
+According to social media platforms at the time, a homebrew of garlic cloves boiled in water did "wonders" for COVID-19.
+Yet, despite the virus killing thousands of people, it was claimed garlic should be able to cure a coronavirus infection.

-We are not sure about that, but consuming garlic is good for your health for many other reasons in any case.
+We are unsure about that, but consuming garlic is good for your health for many other reasons.

-10. Garlic, not your thing?
+10. Is Garlic not your thing?
 Why not try small onions?

-The owner explains that "according to the Siddha medicine system, small onions provide resistance to flu based diseases.
+The owner explained that "according to the Siddha medicine system, small onions provide resistance to flu-based diseases.
 So, we are offering Uthappam with small onions to the customers".